What’s a Neuroma?

 - Improper footwear that squeezes the toes together can cause irritation.
 Neurosurgeons suggest avoiding shoes with heels higher than two inches.
 Shoes with this height might put too much pressure on the forefoot.

 - Stress can cause or worsen a neuroma.

-What Are the Common Signs and Symptoms of a Neuroma?
+What’s the Common Signs and Symptoms of a Neuroma?

 The most common sign of a neuroma includes pain between the toes.
 Stopping walking, taking off the shoes, and massaging the affected region might provide comfort against those symptoms.
-The patient may describe the pain as if he or she were walking about with a stone in his or her shoe.
+The patient may describe the pain as if he or she went walking about with a stone in his or her shoe.
 Women account for the greater majority of neuromas compared to men.
 Morton’s neuroma usually progresses in the following way (Foley et al., 2017):

 - By removing the shoe, rubbing the foot, or avoiding irritating shoes or activities, the symptoms may subside momentarily.